To ensure optimal Fault Tolerance results, you should follow certain best practices.

 Store ISOs that are accessed by virtual machines with Fault Tolerance enabled on shared storage that is accessible to both instances of the fault tolerant virtual machine.
 If you use this configuration, the CD-ROM in the virtual machine continues operating normally, even when a failover occurs.

 For virtual machines with Fault Tolerance enabled, you might use ISO images that are accessible only to the Primary VM.
 In such a case, the Primary VM can access the ISO, but if a failover occurs, the CD-ROM reports errors as if there is no media.
 This situation might be acceptable if the CD-ROM is being used for a temporary, noncritical operation such as a patch.

 A network partition occurs when a vSphere HA cluster has a management network failure that isolates some of the hosts from vCenter Server and from one another.
 See the vSphere Availability publication.
 When a partition occurs, Fault Tolerance protection might be degraded.

-In a partitioned vSphere HA cluster using Fault Tolerance, the Primary VM (or its Secondary VM) could end up in a partition managed by a master host that is not responsible for the virtual machine.
-When a failover is needed, a Secondary VM is restarted only if the Primary VM was in a partition managed by the master host responsible for it.
+In a partitioned vSphere HA cluster using Fault Tolerance, the Primary VM (or its Secondary VM) could end up in a partition managed by a primary host that is not responsible for the virtual machine.
+When a failover is needed, a Secondary VM is restarted only if the Primary VM was in a partition managed by the primary host responsible for it.

 To ensure that your management network is less likely to have a failure that leads to a network partition, follow the recommendations in the vSphere Availability publication.